Orange-OpenSource/IOT-Map-Component/README.md

 - 3 **types** of **markers** : **point of interest**, **square shape** and **circle shape** (the last 2 for any elements to be displayed).
 - These markers can be displayed with different **labels**, **icones**, **colors**, **anchored** or not, **selected** or not.
-- Square shapes and circle shapes can be **with direction** or not.
+- Square shapes and circle shapes can be displayed **with direction** or not.

 <img src="doc/Image1.png">